Faraday-dot-py/MATS-9.0/research/writeup.md

 ---

 ### Thoughts:
 I would consider this a partial success.
-It seems as though Facebook is grouping concepts at a much higher level than Gemma is, and I have two main theories as to why:
+It seems as though OPT is grouping concepts at a much higher level than Gemma is, and I have two main theories as to why:
 1. Gemma is a larger model.
-With a parameter space of ~270m, it may be able to represent higher-level concepts than the ~125m parameter space of Facebook.
+With a parameter space of ~270m, it may be able to represent higher-level concepts than the ~125m parameter space of OPT.
-2. I didn't train Facebook as well, as I ran out of time toward the end of the project and was unable to tinker with the model's SAE as much as I did with Gemma
+2. I didn't train OPT as well, as I ran out of time toward the end of the project and was unable to tinker with the model's SAE as much as I did with Gemma

 ### Potential knobs to fiddle with:
 The big three variables that I would like to fiddle with next are: